Women and religion: Buddhism

+2,500-year-old tradition.
+The roots are there, and we are simply re-energizing them.According to a 2017 study by the Pew Research Center, women (aged 20 years and over) are slightly more numerous among worldwide Buddhist population (54%).

+Similarly to Taoism, Buddhism is not inherently oppressive towards women.
+One of its core beliefs, that everyone, regardless of gender, class, and race, can reach enlightenment (nirvana).
+“In this world, both man and woman can reach the highest goal, if they have faith and wisdom."
+(Saṃyutta Nikāya 5.2, Bhikkhu Bodhi) This core belief allows women to interact with Buddhism the same way as their male counterparts, at least in theory.
+However, when it comes to historical practice, women can face oppression via the male-dominated institutions which perpetuate a patriarchal interpretation of Buddhism.
+An example would be the Eight Garudhammas, which make nuns subordinate to monks, regardless of if the nun possesses seniority.

 Hinduism

-Hinduism, states Professor of Indian Religion Edwin Bryant, has the strongest presence of the divine feminine among major world religions, from ancient times to the present.
-The goddess is viewed as central in Shakti and Saiva Hindu traditions.
-In Hinduism, women are portrayed as equal or even greater than men.
-For instance, Kali Ma (Dark Mother) "is the Hindu goddess of creation, preservation, and goddess of destruction."
+Hinduism, has a strong presence of the divine feminine among major world religions, from ancient times to the present.
+Goddesses are viewed as central in Hindu traditions, such as Shaktism and Saivism and are highly venerated.
+For example, Kali Ma (Dark Mother) "is the Hindu goddess of creation, preservation, and goddess of destruction."
 Her power included the origin of all creation's life, as well as the end of life.
 Due to her control over life and death, Kali was seen as a goddess who should be loved as well as feared.
-This leads to a higher status for the woman than the man, because everyone has to respect her in order to have a smooth life and live longer.

 Another important female figure is Shakti or Adishakti or Adiparashakti, the divine feminine - a goddess that embodies the energy of the universe, "often appearing to destroy demonic forces and restore balance".
 Because Shakti is a universal force, she embodies all the gods in Hinduism and is worshiped as the "mother goddess".
 In Hindu lore, the Goddess is referred as Devi or Devi Ma, meaning Mother Goddess.
 The Goddess is considered as the progenitor, sustainer and ultimately, the destroyer of the universe.
 She is worshipped as Durga - the warrior Goddess, Kali - the Goddess of time and death and regeneration, Lalita Tripurasundari - the divine lady of All Worlds and as Bhuvaneshwari, the Goddess of the Universe.
 The Goddess is worshipped in many forms as Lakshmi, the Goddess of wealth, fortune and prosperity and as Saraswati, the Goddess of knowledge, arts, education and learning.